Ondrejovce

 Ondrejovce (Barsendréd) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1260.

 Geography

 The village lies at an altitude of 163 metres and covers an area of 19.611 km².
 It has a population of about 470 people.

+Population

 Ethnicity

-The village is approximately 62% Slovak and 37% Magyar and 1% Gypsy.
+The village is approximately 62% Slovak and 37% Magyar and 1% Romani.

 Facilities

 The village has a public library and football pitch.